Devraux/Data_structures/README.md

 # lcd2x16_smart_menu
-this project is for learning how to make menus using structures and one one/two way lists
+this project is for learning how to make menus using structures and one one/two way lists. this project is working although it is not fully finished.